-EUROFIMA's balance sheet total was reduced by CHF 1.9 billion (-8%) to CHF 20.9 billion.
+EUROFIMA's balance sheet total was reduced by CHF 1.0 billion (-4.8%) to CHF 19.8 billion.
 The balance sheet contraction was largely driven by net loan redemptions and a reduction in derivative financial instruments and liquid assets.
-The impact from changes in exchange rates on the balance sheet total was negligible.

 No impairments were recognized during the year.
-As per December 31, 2016, all assets were fully performing and there was no indication of impairment.
+As per December 31, 2017, all assets were fully performing and there was no indication of impairment.